d2s/Documentation/_posts/2018-01-01-RcloneChangelog.md

 See [releases](https://github.com/rsyncOSX/rcloneosx/releases) for download.

-## Version 1.6.6 rc
+## Version 1.6.7 rc

-Updated 31 Oct 2018.
+Updated 2 Nov 2018.

 The following is changed in the rc:
 - enhanced quick sync tasks
 - refactor batch tasks
+- the userconfig is refactored
 - and some minor bugfixes and tweaks
-- the userconfig is refactored and fixed a minor bug

 Here are some screenshots of what is in [next version](/nextversionrclone).